Bible Study on Fear: How God Responds to Your Fear

 “Immediately Jesus reached out his hand and caught him.
 ‘You of little faith,’ he said, ‘why did you doubt?’”
 (Matthew 14:31)

-“Help me not to fear” – God responds by still using those who fear in world-changing ways
+God responds to our fear by still using us in world-changing ways

 Do you think God can’t use you because you perhaps don’t have enough faith or the right type of faith?
 Think again, my friend.
 Look at these examples…